The following sections explain why Lee Point (Binybara) is a special part of Darwin.

 - has Old Man Rock (Nungalinya) which the Larrakia people – Traditional Owners of Darwin consider to be their ancestral elder.

-- is second only to Kakadu National Park (which is 4000 times larger) for its range of Top End habitats and has 80% of its bird species – helping to make Darwin, the “City of Birds”.
+- is second only to Kakadu National Park (which is nearly 4000 times larger) for its range of Top End habitats and close to its number of bird species – helping make Darwin, the “City of Birds”.